daithioc95/MS1/README.md

   -Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.

 ### Skeleton Plane
+Once the sections and features of the website is identified, the skeleton plane can begin.
+This plane focuses on the arrangement of the sections and features of the website.

-- When all my sections and additional features were decided upon, I moved onto creating wireframes for both the mobile and browser.
+- I created wireframes for both the mobile and browser to visualise the arrangment of my scope.
 I began this by using pen and paper with the bootstrap grid system in mind and once a general, responsive idea formed, I created the below using balsamiq.

 - See Desktop Wireframe [here](assets/MS1_Desktop.pdf)

 - See Mobile Wireframe [here](assets/MS1_Mobile.pdf)

+- The only major changes between the wireframes and the final site version is that I changed the mobile version portfolio section to include 1 entry per column as opposed to 2 in the wireframe.

 ### Surface Plane
+The final plane involves the execution of everything collated and in the previous 4 planes.
+It is important to ensure this planes aligns to the previous 4 planes however when the real website is being designed different stylistic decidions can be made in a agile manner.
+For example, I decided on my font in this stage as I could visually identify by trial and error suitable options.

 #### Features
-Breakdown of the website features by section
+Breakdown of the website features currently implemented on the website.

 ##### Navbar
 I created the Navbar using Bootstrap and editing the color to suit my websites design.